 One way to cut down on ozone is by refueling your car after the sun goes down.
 Kick start the weekend with a clean conscience and commit to ‘Fuel After Dark Friday.’
 Maricopa County Air Quality Department is asking all residents to help reduce ground-level ozone by refueling their vehicles once the sun sets, in the cooler evening hours.
 This one simple act will have a positive impact in improving Phoenix air quality during the summer months.

 As part of our ‘Commit to One Day’ program, we’ve provided easy to follow tips for each day of the week so residents can do their part in reducing Phoenix air pollution.

 Ride your bicycle to places you would normally drive your car.
-Get some fresh air and save some gas.
+Enjoy some fresh air and save gas while reducing air pollution.